Cherreads

 The woman grabbed his wrist.

-"You're phasing," she said sharply.
+"You're phasing," she said, sharper now.
 "You're not fully registered."

 "Registered to what?"